-- i.
-Minimum Standard Highway Agencies shall sweep all rest areas, service areas, maintenance yards, and curbed streets (including roads or highways with storm drains that have a posted speed limit of 35 mph or less, excluding all entrance and exit ramps) at minimum, once per month.
-Highway Agencies shall also sweep all rest areas, service areas, maintenance yards, and curbed streets after each storm where deicing materials have been applied within one week of complete snowmelt.
-Sweeping after such a storm satisfies the minimum monthly sweeping requirement. - ii.
-Measurable Goal Highway Agencies shall certify annually that that they have met the Street Sweeping minimum standard.
+Highway Agencies other than County Highway Agencies shall sweep all rest areas, service areas, maintenance yards, and all curbed streets (including roads or highways) that they own or operate with storm drains that have a posted speed limit of 35 mph or less (excluding all entrance and exit ramps), in predominantly commercial areas, at a minimum of once per quarter, weather and street surface conditions permitting.
+All remaining streets (including roads or highways) that they own or operate shall be swept at a minimum of once every 2 years.

+- ii.
+Measurable Goal Highway Agencies shall certify annually that they have met the Street Sweeping minimum standard.
 Highway Agencies must maintain records including the date and areas swept, number of miles of streets swept and the total amount of materials collected.
 Information shall be reported to the Department in the annual report and certification. - iii.
-Implementation Within 12 months of effective date of permit authorization Highway Agencies shall develop and implement a street sweeping plan that meets the minimum standard above.
+Implementation Within 12 months of effective date of permit authorization Highway Agencies shall have developed and begun implementing a street sweeping program that meets the minimum standard above.